spacefreak86/pyinotifyd/README.md

 The config file **/etc/pyinotifyd/config.py** is written in Python syntax. pyinotifyd reads and executes its content, that means you can add your custom Python code to the config file.

 ## Tasks
 Tasks are Python methods that are called in case an event occurs.
 They can be bound directly to an event type in an event map.
-Although this is the easiest and quickest way, it is usually better to use a scheduler to schedule the task execution.
+Although this is the easiest and quickest way, it is usually better to add a task to a scheduler and bind the scheduler to event types.

 ### Simple
 This is a very basic example task that just logs each event and task_id: